 Prospective students should audition at a scheduled visit event, or at other times set up by the Admissions Department during campus visits, preferably no later than April 1.
 One Musical Merit Scholarship will be awarded annually to the most outstanding prospective music major.
 Applicants will audition during a Scholarship Weekend Event.

 Families will be notified of music scholarship amounts by the Office of Financial Aid as soon as all forms have been processed.
 Dollar amounts will not be finalized until both music performance competitions have concluded.
 If funds are available, the music department may occasionally choose to award additional scholarships to deserving students who audition after the April 1 deadline.

 Musical Merit Scholarship

 These auditions are designed for accomplished musicians who are planning to major in music at Bryan College.
 The areas of performance are vocal, piano, organ, standard band/orchestral instruments, and classical guitar.
 To be invited to audition weekend, a student must complete a Bryan College application, on paper or online, and be accepted by January 15.
 Other than the standard admissions requirements, there are no special requirements for GPA or standardized test scores.

 One winner of the Musical Merit Scholarship Audition will receive an $8000 music scholarship plus additional scholarships (academic, etc.).
 This will be renewable yearly as long as the recipient is pursuing a music major.
 Various smaller music scholarships will also be awarded to those who do not receive first place.

 Awarded to students who demonstrate theatrical ability and participate in theatrical productions at Bryan College.
 Typically, the scholarship recipients major or minor in Theatre.
 Candidates must audition with the theatre faculty.

-The best opportunity to visit campus and audition is by attending one of the Scholarship Weekend events held in February and March.
+The best opportunity to visit campus and audition is by attending one of the Scholarship Weekend events.
 Students planning to audition should complete this application and bring it with them when they audition.